President's Cup FAQs

 I’m a government contractor and I want to participate.
 Am I eligible?

-No. Government contractors cannot participate in the President's Cup.
+No. Government contractors are not eligible to participate in the President's Cup.